 The downside is a size, which is more than 10 times bigger than Leaflet.
-It is hard for a start but powerful.
+It is hard to start but powerful.

 While it can do most of the tasks of OpenLayers, it can lack some advanced functionality.
 However, a lot of functions can be added by third-party plugins.

 Maps generated by MapTiler Engine

 If you have a map in MapTiler Engine, you have two easy options of how to show it on the web using OpenLayers or Leaflet.
 Before you start with rendering, you need to select an output format.

 MBTiles can be easily uploaded to MapTiler Cloud and served using OpenLayers or Leaflet with the above instructions.